 The new 2019.2 release also provides numerous map display styles.
 Previously, the only available map styles were Light, Normal and Dark.
 Now Tableau gives you Outdoors, Streets and Satellite!
 Depending on the style you choose, you now have the option to display restaurants, building shapes, neighborhoods and park.
 All of these options provide much needed detail and context to locations displayed on Tableau maps.

 People love seeing data displayed in a map.
 Maps give us visual context, allowing for analysis that is just not possible using a crosstab or bar chart.
 So now that Tableau maps are up to snuff, make sure to use these great new features to really liven up your visualizations.

 There is so much more you can do with mapping using Tableau.
 This blog covers just the tip of the iceberg.
-For a more thorough discussion of mapping in Tableau 2019.2, along with demos, watch our webinar recording, Get on the Map with Tableau Release 2019.2.
+For a more thorough discussion of mapping in Tableau 2019.2, along with demos, watch our on-demand webinar: Get on the Map with Tableau Release 2019.2.